Why do we need 5G?

 Note 2: Rel-15 is distinguishing 2 frequency ranges: FR1: 450 MHz – 6000 MHz and FR2: 24250 MHz – 52600 MHz; while LTE is operating only in FR1, NR can operate in FR1 and FR2; that's why FR1 is considered for NSA NR and FR2 is considered for SA NR.

-As LTE-Advanced can fulfill parts of the IMT-2020 requirements for certain use cases the 3GPP input (called "5G") to IMT-2020 will have 2 submissions:
+As LTE-Advanced can fulfill parts of the IMT-2020 requirements for certain use cases the 3GPP input (called "5G") to IMT-2020 has 2 submissions:

 - SRIT (set of radio interface technologies): component RIT NR + component RIT E-UTRA/LTE (incl. standalone LTE, NB-IoT, eMTC, and LTE-NR Dual Connectivity)